wuhy68/Parameter-Efficient-MoE/README.md

 ```

 ## License
 The source code in this repo is licensed under the [Apache 2.0 License](https://github.com/wuhy68/Parameter-Efficient-MoE/blob/master/LICENSE).
-Camelidae models are developed for academic research and free commercial use, all usage must adhere to the license from [facebookresearch](https://github.com/facebookresearch/llama/blob/main/LICENSE) and [01-ai](https://github.com/01-ai/Yi/blob/main/MODEL_LICENSE_AGREEMENT.txt).
+Camelidae and Qwen2idae models are developed for academic research and free commercial use, all usage must adhere to the license from [facebookresearch](https://github.com/facebookresearch/llama/blob/main/LICENSE), [01-ai](https://github.com/01-ai/Yi/blob/main/MODEL_LICENSE_AGREEMENT.txt) and [Qwen1.5](https://huggingface.co/Qwen/Qwen1.5-14B/blob/main/LICENSE).